 - Gather all the ingredients.

-- Rinse the strawberries under cold water and use the point of the knife to remove the hull out of the tops.
-When you have big strawberries cut in half.
+- Rinse 1 lb strawberries under cold water.
+Use the point of the knife to remove the hull out of the tops.
+When you have big strawberries, cut them in half.

 - Add the lemon zest and juice.

-- Bring to a simmer and cook for 5 minutes stirring/breaking strawberries up constantly.
-Remove from heat when the mixture thickens.
-If you want to puree it, allow it to cool slightly before you blend it.
+- Bring to a simmer and cook for 5 minutes while stirring constantly and breaking up the strawberries.
+When the mixture thickens, remove from the heat.
+If you want to pureé it, allow it to cool slightly before adding it to the blender.

 To Serve